e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 11.7 Real-time pacing

-**The invariant: pacing is outside the semantics.** The pacer inserts waits between completed boundaries and never reorders, skips or alters the boundary sequence.
+**The invariant: pacing is outside the semantics.** The pacer inserts waits between completed frames and never reorders, skips or alters the boundary sequence.
 A paced and an unpaced run with identical input traces produce bit-identical trajectories — deterministic replay (§2.2) extends over pace.
 Interactive runs differ only because their *inputs* differ.
 Detection policy is inside the semantics: